If you feel the bridesmaid and groomsmen's roles have all been taken, consider making cousins ushers or usherettes.

-Not sure how to honor cousins at your wedding?
+Not sure how to include cousins in your wedding?
 You can always find a spot for them at the table during the holidays.
 But when it comes to your wedding, sometimes the “top” honors are already taken.
 When siblings and besties take bridesmaid and groomsmen roles, there are other ways to incorporate your cousins.
 In honor of Cousins’ Day, we’ve got suggestions on how to honor these relatives on your wedding day.

 HOW TO HONOR YOUR COUSINS DURING THE CEREMONY

 Depending on their age, a female cousin can be a junior bridesmaid.
-Usually too old to be a flower girl and too young to be a bridesmaid, the junior bridesmaid is a wonderful honor for the tween (or girl that’s between 8-14) in your life.
+Usually too old to be a flower girl and too young to be a bridesmaid, the junior bridesmaid is a wonderful honor for the tween in your life.
 She will feel grown up and special wearing a dress chosen by the bride.
 She’ll love being included in the rehearsal dinner, just like the bridesmaids.
 You can also have her stand with the bridal party during the ceremony if you would like.

 (Wedding Guys Wisdom: talk to the parents to determine how comfortable she is standing in front of a crowd before offering that she stand up in front of everyone with the bridesmaids.
 For some, this might be intimidating.)